Workshops and Institutes: College-Wide Offerings

-Each May, WAC offers a three-day intensive WAC Faculty Development Institute designed to address critical issues in college literacy.
+In May or June, WAC has offered a two- or three-day intensive WAC Faculty Development Institute designed to address critical issues in college literacy.
 Participants in the institute become eligible to apply for the Writing Development Program.

 We also offer a variety of workshops and institutes focused on special topics.
 In these workshops, faculty from multiple disciplines learn about effective writing and reading strategies, share and revise assignments, and develop new approaches to improve student writing in their classes.
-Recent workshops include the following:
+Examples include the following:

 Making Connections Across an FYI Block

 This day-long workshop, open to faculty teaching in the Freshman Year Initiative Program, was designed to support instructors in using writing to make connections across linked courses.
 Faculty Development Associates Rachel Ihara and Tyler Schmidt led faculty in a series of activities exploring different approaches to interdisciplinary collaboration and strategies for using writing to connect courses across academic disciplines.
 Faculty analyzed reports written by instructors in learning communities from previous semesters, compared various writing assignments for first-year students, and created linking activities from their own writing assignments.

 Co-led by Faculty Development Associate Tyler Schmidt and Assistant Professor Richard Holody, this three-session workshop introduced faculty to the philosophy behind Writing Across the Curriculum as well as to writing-to-learn strategies, including ways to use “low-stakes,” informal writing to support “high-stakes” assignments.
 Professor Holody and Professor Jessica Kahn, also from the Sociology & Social Work department, illustrated how they “scaffolded” assignments in their class.
 In the last session participants brought in their own assignments and worked together to redesign them and/or add supporting assignments.
 Participants in the workshop series included eleven faculty members from ten departments.